Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Lemon Juice – Fresh juice from a lemon is best, but you can use bottled lemon juice for convenience.
 Balsamic vinegar would make a nice substitute for a different flavor profile.

-- Italian Seasoning – I use my own homemade Italian seasoning, but you could use store-bought as well.
+- Italian Seasoning – I use my own homemade Italian seasoning recipe, but you could use store-bought as well.

 - Smoked Paprika – Or, use sweet paprika instead of smoked.